 At-Risk PA Students

 That said, a small number of PANCE candidates don’t pass on their first try.
 There is a substantial body of research attempting to establish reliable models for predicting, as early as possible, which students those might be.
-The research is typically motivated by PA schools looking to refine their admissions criteria and to identify and better support at-risk students, but it can also be instructive for PA students hoping to focus their own PANCE preparation.
+The research is typically motivated by PA schools looking to refine their admissions criteria and to identify and better support at-risk students, but it can also be instructive for PA students hoping to focus on their PANCE preparation.

 For example, a 2011 study out of Chatham University attempted to create a predictive model for early identification of students at risk of failing the PANCE.
 Ultimately, the Chatham researchers found that: